Survival analysis: Fitting parameters to data

 An important application where interval-censored data arises is current status data, where an event $T_i$ is known not to have occurred before an observation time and to have occurred before the next observation time.

 Non-parametric estimation

 The Kaplan–Meier estimator can be used to estimate the survival function.
 The Nelson–Aalen estimator can be used to provide a non-parametric estimate of the cumulative hazard rate function.
+These estimators require lifetime data.
+Periodic case (cohort) and death (and recovery) counts are statistically sufficient to make nonparametric maximum likelihood and least squares estimates of survival functions, without lifetime data.